{{flagHref}}

 Frequently Asked Questions

-Americium is a synthetic radioactive element from the actinide series that is regularly used in smoke detectors and various industrial applications.
+Americium is a synthetic radioactive element used in smoke detectors, neutron sources, and other industrial and scientific applications.

 About the author